 Step 2: Self-Assessment and Application

-This self-assessment is recorded within the online EMAP Program Assessment Tool, access to which is provided as part of EMAP subscription.
+This self-assessment is recorded within the PowerDMS PowerStandards Tool, access to which is provided as part of EMAP subscription.
 During the self-assessment, additional review or corrective activities can be entered in areas in which compliance has not been attained or cannot be documented.
-When the US&R Resource believes the self-assessment is satisfactorily completed, they would select "Submit" within the EMAP Program Assessment Tool.
-This submits all data entered into the system to the EMAP office and serves as evidence of its readiness for on-site assessment.
-EMAP staff will review the self-assessment and will contact the Applicant US&R Resource to determine if they wish to seek accreditation.
-Once the subscribed US&R Resource has completed their self-assessment they can choose whether or not they wish to seek accreditation.
-The Applicant US&R Resource wishing to apply would complete an application and certification fee.
+When the US&R Resource believes the self-assessment is satisfactorily completed, they submit the Application of Assessment.
+The Applicant US&R Resource wishing to apply would complete an application and application fee.
 An estimate of the costs of the on-site assessments will be provided to the US&R Resource.

 Step 3: On-Site Assessment